Suspected Islamist militants behead nine men in Kenya

-MOMBASA Suspected Islamist militants beheaded nine men in an overnight attack on a village in the Kenyan coastal district of Lamu, police said, days after Somali militants killed three policemen in an attack on a nearby village.
+MOMBASA (Reuters) - Suspected Islamist militants beheaded nine men in an overnight attack on a village in the Kenyan coastal district of Lamu, police said, days after Somali militants killed three policemen in an attack on a nearby village.

 Police said there were nine bodies.
 A witness, who asked not to be named, confirmed the death toll.